President Requests Deep Cuts to Medicaid, Health Programs in FY2018

 |White House Office of National Drug Control Policy||$18||-$2|

 |Opioid State Grants authorized by the 21st Century Cures Act||$500||level funding|

 |Programs authorized by Comprehensive Addiction and Recovery Act||$128||-$25|

-“The budget released [this week] by the President is deeply troubling, and signals the intent to move the country backward, not forward, in treating our most vulnerable citizens,” the National Council for Behavioral Health said in a statement.
+“The budget released [this week] by the President is deeply troubling, and signals the intent to move the country backward, not forward, in treating our most vulnerable citizens,” the National Council for Mental Wellbeing said in a statement.
 “Congress has made great bipartisan strides in recent years, providing more care for those with mental illnesses and addiction, including the passage of the Comprehensive Addiction and Recovery Act and the 21st Century Cures Act.
 We should be building on this progress, not tearing it down.”